-Both the House Government Reform and the Senate Governmental Affairs Committees are gearing up for concentrated attention to postal issues in the 108th Congress.
-The incoming chairs of both committees have announced that postal affairs will be handled at the full committee level rather than through one of the subcommittees.
-House Government Reform Committee Chairman Tom Davis, according to press
+Both the House Government Reform and the Senate Governmental Affairs Committees have geared up for concentrated attention to postal issues in the 108th Congress.
+The new chairs of both committees have announced that postal affairs will be handled at the full committee level rather than through one of the subcommittees.
+The House Government Reform Committee has created a Special Panel on Postal Reform and Oversight for the 108th Congress, chaired by Representative John McHugh.
+Representative McHugh said that the panel would work closely with the President's Commission on the Postal Service.